 Savannah, Georgia is an enchanting city in south Georgia that has beautiful architecture, incredible food, and rich history.
 This little corner of the south is relaxing and inviting.
-It makes for a perfect weekend getaway!
-This post will guide you to some of the best restaurants, shopping areas, and iconic landmarks.
+This post will guide you to some of the best restaurants, shopping areas, and iconic landmarks for the perfect Savannah, GA weekend getaway.

-We started off our day with a long walk around the city.
+We started off our 2 days in Savannah with a long walk around the city on Friday morning.
 We popped into Forsyth Park, seeing the 19th-century old fountain.
 It's lined with overarching trees and We wanted to explore and see it all!
 I recommend snagging a coffee at the boutique coffee shop, Franklins, while you venture.

 Once the rain cleared by dinner time, we ventured back into the city to The Artillery for cocktails.
 This area is charming; and I highly recommend a drink there.
 You could eat at Public House next door after happy hour, too!
 We walked into further towards the water to The Emporium for another cocktail before venturing to The Fitzroy for dinner.